BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 The bot's performance compared to others on the internet comes from the fact it uses a single image to decide about the next 5 to 6 moves, by screening different pixels at the same time, while other codes usually use a given image to decide only about the next move.

-  ## 5. Using the bot
+  ## 5. Cited bibliography
-  Download the repository and run Main.py.
-That is it !
+  Dourado-Neto, D., Van Lier, QdJ., Metselaar, K., Reichardt, K., Nielsen, D.R., 2010.
+General procedure to initialize the cyclic soil water balance by the Thronthwaite and Mather method.
+Scientia Agricola 67, 87-95.